AkhileshMauryaa/AkhileshMauryaa/README.md

 # Hi there, I'm Akhilesh Maurya! 👋

 Welcome to my GitHub profile!
-I'm a passionate data science professional with a solid background in Python, SQL, Power BI, Excel and machine learning.
-I'm eager to leverage my skills to analyze intricate datasets and provide valuable insights that drive critical decisions for organizations.
+I'm a data science enthusiast with a solid foundation in Python, SQL, Power BI, Excel, machine learning, and deep learning.
+With hands-on experience in data analysis, I enjoy tackling complex datasets to uncover valuable insights that drive strategic decisions.
+I’m passionate about using data to solve real-world challenges, from predictive modeling to advanced data visualization.

 ![Profile Views](https://komarev.com/ghpvc/?username=AkhileshMauryaa&color=blue)